Managing Transport Demand

 The development of the Melbourne Activity Based Model is a significant first for Australia.

 The transport model is people focussed and tests the response of individuals to change.
 This is different from traditional transport modelling which focuses on trips and modes within the transport network but does not explicitly consider the behaviour of individuals travelling on that network.
-The model is in early stages of development, but we wanted to share some baseline results and demonstrate some of its potential capabilities.

 Our initial modelling of 2030 is based on current behaviours and planned investments but we recognise that new technologies, projects and policies could dramatically change how people use the transport network in the future.
 Like any modelling, it is a forecast based upon certain assumptions – we can’t predict the future, but we use best available information and evidence to help plan for future infrastructure needs.